REQUEST TO BECOME A HISTORY OF CAPITALISM MINOR

 History of Capitalism Approved Courses

 This list will change over time as new courses are approved.
+Click here for a more up-to-date list.
 Students may petition to have a course not listed approved.
 And the core faculty welcome suggestions by faculty for relevant courses not yet listed.

 I. Regional/National/Global Survey of Capitalism